cjbwalsh/academic-kickstart/content/home/contact.md

 weight = 30  # Order that this section will appear.

 title = "Contact"
-subtitle = "Please let us know if you find a problem in one of our apps, or have any feedback or suggestions for improvement."
+subtitle = "Please let us know if you find a problem in any of our apps, or have any feedback or suggestions for improvement."

 # Automatically link email and phone?
 autolink = true